momen84/USA_ZIP_CODES/README.md

 2-Create a directory named 'JSONs' and download all the files to it.

 How to run:

-- cd to where you downloaded the file.
+- In terminal cd to where you downloaded the file.
 - chmod +x start.py
 - ./start.py